Duration: 1 year (August 1–July 31)

 Location: Hospital for Special Surgery; NewYork-Presbyterian Hospital; Weill Cornell Medical College

-The goal is to offer the fellow clinical experience in the recognition and management of hip pain in the young, active adult hip.
+The Hip Preservation Fellowship offers an extensive and well-rounded clinical experience in the recognition and management of hip pain in the young, active adult hip.
 The fellow gains concentrated specialization on hip preservation, from injury prevention strategies, injury evaluation and diagnosis to restoration of function through rehabilitation or surgical means.
-Both open and arthroscopic joint preservation surgical treatment options are covered in this fellowship program.
+Both open (periacetabular osteotomy (PAO) and surgical dislocation) and arthroscopic joint preservation surgical treatment options are covered in this Fellowship program.
 The fellow gains increased understanding of structural abnormalities in the hip and early diagnosis techniques, which will be used to dictate the appropriate treatment plan for each individual patient.

 Eligible candidates will have completed a fellowship program in Sports Medicine, Adult Reconstruction, Pediatric Orthopedics, or Orthopedic Trauma.

 The next available positions are for the 2022–2023 academic year.
 Applications open June 2021.
 Fill out the application form to apply.

 For general questions about fellowship requirements, licensure, visas, housing, please contact Amy Broffman, GME Fellowship Coordinator, Academic Training Department at 212.774.2302 or firstname.lastname@example.org.